christophschaller/text_technology/ingestion/README.md

  - [test_parse.py](./test_parse.py) offers a quick way to run the [TeiXmlParser](./ingestion/tei_xml_parser.py).
  - [app.py](./app.py) is the python entrypoint for the microservice.
-    - whenn running the microservice locally env vars can be provided in `app.env` in this directory.
+    - when running the microservice locally env vars can be provided in `app.env` in this directory.